 How we got here

-A couple years ago, pre-pandemic, we bought a 24 Harness 40″ AVL A-Series loom from its previous owner on Long Island.
+A couple of years ago, pre-pandemic, we bought a 24 Harness 40″ AVL A-Series loom from its previous owner on Long Island.
 It came with 2 x 1/2 yard sectional warp beams.
 After we got home and assembled it that we realized that it was missing the bottom back beam.
-We didn’t worry too much about it because we were spending most of our time repairing water damage and getting it up and running.
+We didn't worry too much about it because we were spending most of our time repairing water damage and getting it up and running.
 Then, just about the time we were ready to start warping it, everything shut down.
-At that point it wasn’t vital that we had a second back beam because there wasn’t much to do.
+At that point it wasn't vital that we had a second back beam because there wasn't much to do.

 Recently however we have been starting to get going again.
 We put a towel warp on to fill some orders from holiday shows and start weaving a new line.
 After we filled the existing orders we re-threaded the loom for the new run of towels.
 When sampling for new towels it became clear that the warp had to be set significantly tighter due to a structure change.